sys-bio/BMCA-pipeline/README.md

 ## Acknowledgements

+The `emll` folder was forked from [https://github.com/pnnl-predictive-phenomics/emll](https://github.com/pnnl-predictive-phenomics/emll).
+A copy of it is here to preserve the correct dependencies.

 This project is developed by the [UW Sauro Lab](https://www.sys-bio.org) at the Department of Bioengineering, University of Washington, Seattle.

 The information, data, or work presented herein was funded in part by the The Bioenergy Technologies Office (BETO) within the U.S. Department of Energy’s (DOE) Office of Energy Efficiency and Renewable Energy under Award Number DE-EE0008927 and the U.S. Department of Energy, Office of Science, Biological and Environmental Research Program, under Award Number DE-SC0023091.
 This report was prepared as an account of work sponsored by an agency of the United States Government.
 Neither the United States Government nor any agency thereof, nor any of their employees, makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed, or represents that its use would not infringe privately owned rights.
 Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise does not necessarily constitute or imply its endorsement, recommendation, or favoring by the United States Government or any agency thereof.
 The views and opinions of the authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.